Contributing

 Create Issues

-Before submitting, please ensure that you are using the latests code by performing a git pull.
+Before submitting, please ensure that you are using the latests code by performing a git pull, respectively pip install -upgrade cyclonedx-editor-validator.
 Also, please ensure that an issue does not already exists.

 Always include your python version number (python --version) and the tool version (cdx-ev --version).